ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 ![M4L11_Fig02](imgs/M4L11_Fig02.jpeg)

-The y-axis shows, again, the probability that a node belongs in the largest connected component of the graph after we remove a fraction f of the nodes, normalized by the same probability when f=0.
+The y-axis shows, again, __the probability that a node belongs in the largest connected component of the graph after we remove a fraction f of the nodes, normalized by the same probability when $f=0$__.

-In the case of random failures, note that the critical threshold f_c is about 0.65-0.70.
+In the case of random failures, note that the critical threshold $f_c$ is about 0.65-0.70.
 After that point, the network is broken into small clusters of connected nodes and isolated nodes.

 The same plot also shows what happens when we **attack** the highest-degree nodes of the network.
 We will come back to this curve a bit later in this Lesson.